-We now briefly review the individual sections.
-The first two sections are introductory in nature.
-In section 1 we introduce the notion of a reflection cover.
+As promised, we now briefly review the individual sections.
+The first two are introductory in nature.
+Section 1 introduces the notion of a reflection cover.
 Its appearance is so ubiquitous that it is a bit surprising that it had not been formalized before.
 We give several examples; many of these (or special cases thereof) will show up later in the main thread of the paper.

-Section 2 reviews the general theory of Eisenstein lattices that we shall need (we add to this a bit as well), states Alcock's conjecture and introduces the Eisenstein lattices that are central to what follows.
+Section 2 reviews the general theory of Eisenstein lattices that we shall need (and adds to this a bit as well), states Alcock's conjecture and introduces the Eisenstein lattices that are central to what follows.

-The next two sections delve into the two ball quotients with a known modular interpretation, namely the moduli space of genus 4 curves and the moduli space of genus of cubic threefolds.
+The next two sections delve into two ball quotients with a known modular interpretation, namely the moduli space of genus 4 curves and the moduli space of genus of cubic threefolds.
 Although there is a quite a bit literature on them, we have not found there the results we need in a directly quotable form.
-In the case where the moduli space of genus 4 curves is concerned we also somewhat deviated from the way this is presented in the work of Kond\=o \cite{kondo:g=4} and Casalaina-Jensen-Laza \cite{cjl} (we believe our definition of the projective models of the associated K3 surfaces with $\mu_3$-symmetry is more uniform and somewhat more direct).
+In the case where the moduli space of genus 4 curves is concerned we also somewhat deviated from the way this is presented in the work of Kond\=o \cite{kondo:g=4} and Casalaina-Jensen-Laza \cite{cjl}.
 Section 3 culminates in the construction of a reflection cover of the 9-dimensional quotient associated to the moduli space for genus 4 curves (Theorem \ref{thm:Kcover}).
-We attempted to keep the discussion reasonably self-contained without duplicating arguments in the literature.
+We here attempted to keep the discussion reasonably self-contained without duplicating arguments in the literature.